yusufbahrudin/Detik-mobile-app/README.md

 UI Library: ...

-Struktur Folder:
+Folder Structure:

 - client-mobile
 - server
   - orchestrator (port: 4000)
   - orchestrator-express (port: 4000)
   - services
-    - users - mongodb (port: 4001)
+    - users - MongoDB (port: 4001)
-    - app - postgres (port: 4002)
+    - app - PostgreSQL (port: 4002)

-## W2D2
+## Week 2, Day 2

-Target:
+Targets:

-- [ ] Memahami `react-native` dan `expo`
+- [ ] Gain an understanding of `react-native` and `expo`.
-- [ ] Install `expo-cli` & `expo init` & setup project mobile
+- [ ] Install `expo-cli`, run `expo init`, and set up a mobile project.
-- [ ] Mencoba component Text, View, Image, StyleSheet, Button, ScrollView, FlatList
+- [ ] Experiment with components such as Text, View, Image, StyleSheet, Button, ScrollView, and FlatList.
-- [ ] Mencoba useState, useEffect dalam react-native
+- [ ] Explore the use of useState and useEffect in react-native.
-- [ ] Hit API server yang sudah dibuat untuk mendapatkan data
+- [ ] Make API calls to the existing server to fetch data.
-- [ ] Mengetahui bahwa redux & redux-thunk bisa diimplementasi di react-native
+- [ ] Learn how to implement redux and redux-thunk in react-native.
-- [ ] Memahami `react-native-navigation`
+- [ ] Understand `react-native-navigation`.
-- [ ] Memahami Stack Navigation & Tab Navigation
+- [ ] Grasp the concepts of Stack Navigation and Tab Navigation.
-- [ ] Membuat min 2 Screen (Home, Detail)
+- [ ] Create a minimum of 2 screens (Home and Detail).

 **Report:**

 ...

-## W2D3
+## Week 2, Day 3

-Target:
+Targets:

-- [ ] Memahami React Native Gesture Handler
+- [ ] Understand React Native Gesture Handler.
-- [ ] Memahami NoSQL: Mongodb
+- [ ] Familiarize with NoSQL: MongoDB.
-- [ ] Membuat service users dengan Mongodb (Kerjakan di `server/services/users`)
+- [ ] Develop a users service using MongoDB (Work on it in `server/services/users`).
-- [ ] Membuat action pada users: Read, Create & Delete (Update optional)
+- [ ] Create actions for users: Read, Create, and Delete (Update is optional).

 **Report:**

 ...

-## W2D4
+## Week 2, Day 4

-Target:
+Targets:

-- [ ] Membuat Server Baru, Microservices
+- [ ] Create a new server, Microservices.
-- [ ] Memisahkan service user dan app
+- [ ] Separate the user and app services.
-- [ ] Membuat Orchestrator-express yang bisa komunikasi ke service user dan app
+- [ ] Build an Orchestrator-express that can communicate with the user and app services.
-- [ ] Memahami cache dalam database
+- [ ] Understand database caching.
-- [ ] Install dataabase Redis dan menggunakan ioRedis sebagai cache
+- [ ] Install Redis as the database cache and use ioRedis.
-- [ ] Menjaga relasi User dengan product pada microservice
+- [ ] Maintain the relationship between User and Product in the microservice.

 **Report:**

 ...

-## W2D5
+## Week 2, Day 5

-Target:
+Targets:

-- [ ] Memahami GraphQL dan tahu perbedaan dengan RESTful API
+- [ ] Grasp GraphQL and understand its differences from RESTful APIs.
-- [ ] Membuat Orchestrator dengan menggunakan GraphQL
+- [ ] Create an Orchestrator using GraphQL.
-- [ ] Memahami Typedefs, Resolvers
+- [ ] Understand Typedefs and Resolvers.
-- [ ] Mampu membuat Query dan Mutation
+- [ ] Be able to create Queries and Mutations.
-- [ ] Menggunakan redis pada graphql untuk kebutuhan cache server
+- [ ] Use Redis with GraphQL for server caching.
-- [ ] Memahami Apollo-Client & Implementasi pada mobile apps
+- [ ] Understand Apollo-Client and implement it in mobile apps.
-- [ ] Memahami cache pada Apollo-Client
+- [ ] Understand caching in Apollo-Client.

 **Report:**

 ...

-## W3D1
+## Week 3, Day 1

-Target:
+Targets:

-- [ ] Memahami Docker
+- [ ] Gain understanding of Docker.
-- [ ] Implementasi Docker pada aplikasi server
+- [ ] Implement Docker in the server application.

 **Report:**